 The Short Version:

-- If your article is published, get paid: $100 (+ a shot at the bonus)
+- Payment per accepted article is $100 + links + a shot at the annual bonus.

-(NOTE: This section is updated on the 1st of each month with a new topic and a new submission window.
-Please sign up here to be notified about the updates and publication decision.)
+(NOTE: This page is updated on the 1st of each month with a new topic and submission dates.
+Please sign up here for notifications.)

 The Long Version:

 A Fine Parent is an online community for parents who believe that Great Parents are Made, Not Born.

 We focus on one topic each month that can help us become better people and better parents.
 Each week on the blog I publish one in-depth article related to the monthly topic.

 Initially, I wrote all the articles for this blog myself.
 After sharing a few readers stories and guest posts however, I realized just how much we can all benefit from shared wisdom and diverse voices.
 Hence this call for you to write for us.